 Despite the lack of significant achievements, New York still holds the title of basketball Mecca.
 New York’s reputation as a forge of basketball talents extends far beyond the metropolis.
 The western part of the state has become the cradle for three current NBA clubs.
 The Los Angeles Clippers team is one of these legends.

-Initially, the team was based in the city of Buffalo.
-It was called Buffalo Braves (Braves is a term used in the past to refer to Native American warriors).
+Initially, the team was based in Buffalo.
+It was called the Buffalo Braves (the term “Braves” was once used to refer to Native American warriors).
 This explains the feather on the emblem.
 In Buffalo, as in all other parts of North America, Indians once lived.
-But most likely, the name was chosen because it sounded good in combination with the city’s name.
+But most likely, the name was chosen because it sounded good alongside the city’s name.

-During its eight years of existence, the “Braves” reached the NBA playoffs three times.
-Each time, they gave way to future champions.
-After Bob McAdoo moved to the “Knicks,” interest in the team declined.
-Soon, the club was sold to the well-known businessman and politician John Y. Brown Jr. He made an unprecedented deal to swap the club with Irv Levin, the owner of the “Celtics.”
+During their eight years of existence, the Braves reached the NBA playoffs three times, but each time, they lost to future champions.
+After Bob McAdoo moved to the Knicks, interest in the team declined.
+Soon, the club was sold to the well-known businessman and politician John Y. Brown Jr. He made an unprecedented deal to swap the club with Irv Levin, the owner of the Celtics.

 Levin dreamed of moving to California, preferably along with his basketball club.
 But moving the “Celtics” to any city other than Boston automatically meant a “long and painful death” at the hands of local fans.